michaeledander1/star-wars-api/README.md

 ## Initializing project

 1. After cloning, install dependencies with npm install.
+The database connectionUrl is on line 29 of src/db.ts.
 2. Run **npm run start** to create tables in your database from the entity models. **If you encounter errors**, try commenting out lines 20-24, 49-53, and 80-84 in src/films/entities, save, and run **npm run start** again.
 Then uncomment these lines, save, and it should create the tables.